 Meadow Brook Park

-Situated at the corner of 10th and Angus Valley, Murry Park has a basketball court and a playground on its four-tenths of an acre.
+Situated at the corner of 10th and Angus Valley, Murry Park has a basketball court, a playground and a pagoda on its four-tenths of an acre.

 Powell Park offers a basketball court and playground equipment for residents near the corner of 11th and Poole.

-A basketball court, and lots of trees are the key features of Ridgeview Park, with its 4+ acres of land around the intersection of Ridgeview and Morrell in western Rolla.
+A basketball court, a playground, and lots of trees are the key features of Ridgeview Park, with its 4+ acres of land around the intersection of Ridgeview and Morrell in western Rolla and adjacent to the new Highway 72 extension.

 Measuring more than 15 acres, Schuman Park is second in size only to Ber Juan among Rolla's currently developed park areas.
-In addition to its lighted softball field and 4 basketball courts, Schuman offers 2 picnic shelter/pavilions, 2 playgrounds, a sand volleyball court, and a great deal of historical interest.
-Two main visual features of the park, which is located between Oak, 14th, and the railroad tracks, are the multiple acre Frisco Pond, which once served as a major source of water for the railroad, and the restored Frisco steam engine, coal car, and passenger car which are covered, lighted, for protection from the elements and easy viewing.
+In addition to its lighted softball field and 4 basketball courts, Schuman offers 2 picnic shelter/pavilions, 2 playgrounds, and a sand volleyball court.
+Two main visual features of the park, which is located between Oak, 14th, and the railroad tracks, are the Frisco Pond, which once served as a major source of water for the railroad, and the restored Frisco steam engine, oil tender, and passenger car which are covered and lighted for protection from the elements and easy viewing.
+Schuman's location near student housing east of the Missouri S&T campus makes this park a frequent spot for University students.

-Slightly more than 2 acres, located on Silverleaf Lane in southern Rolla, this park is presently undeveloped.
+Slightly more than 2 acres, located on Silverleaf Lane in southern Rolla, this park is undeveloped.

 A large park at 27 acres, Southview Park is located between the Hutchinson and Newcastle subdivisions along Dieble Creek.
 This park is currently undeveloped, but a section of the City's walking / biking path follows the creek through park land.